aws/aws-lambda-builders/aws_lambda_builders/workflows/java_maven/DESIGN.md

 (`ProjectB/common`  in this case) first before building `ProjectB/lambda1`.
 This is because maven is not able to find its way back up to the parent `ProjectB` to also build `ProjectB/common`.
 The challenge part here is to find the parent pom directory especially for the projects with multiple level of submodules.
-The following implementation assumes aws-lambda-builders have knowledge of the root package path for multimodule project.
+Building multi-module project is out of scope for the current version.

 ## Implementation